yanivnizan/knowledge-base/src/documents/docs/platforms/unity/Levelup_GettingStarted.html.md

 ###SOOMLA's unity3d-store Integration

 Please follow the steps in [unity3d-store](https://github.com/soomla/unity3d-store) for the _Store_ part of the setup.
-Then, you can use the **store-related _LevelUp_ classes**, such as _VirtualItemScore_ or _VirtualItemReward_ or _BalanceGate_.
+Then, you can use the **store-related _LevelUp_ classes**, such as `VirtualItemScore` or `VirtualItemReward` or `BalanceGate`.

 ###SOOMLA's unity3d-profile Integration

 Please follow the steps in [unity3d-profile](https://github.com/soomla/unity3d-profile) for the _Profile_ part of the setup.
-Then, you can use the **profile-related _LevelUp_ classes**, such as _SocialLikeMission_.
+Then, you can use the **profile-related _LevelUp_ classes**, such as `SocialLikeMission`.

 ##Contribution

-**SOOMLA appreciates code contributions!** You are more than welcome to extend the social capabilities of the SOOMLA Profile module, by adding support to any social provider you wish (Twitter, Google+, etc.), and connect the new provider to SOOMLA's Store module.
+**SOOMLA appreciates code contributions!** You are more than welcome to extend the capabilities of the SOOMLA LevelUp module.

 <div class="info-box">If you would like to contribute, please follow our [Documentation Guidelines](https://github.com/soomla/unity3d-store/blob/master/documentation.md).
 Clear, consistent comments will make our code easy to understand.</div>

 ##Example Usages

 Examples using virtual items are dependent on unity3d-store module, with proper `SoomlaStore` initialization and `IStoreAssets` definitions.
-See the unity3d-store integration section for more details.
+See the unity3d-store integration section above for more details.

-* Mission with Reward (collect 5 stars to get 1 mega star)
+* `Mission` with `Reward` (collect 5 stars to get 1 mega star)

 	```cs
   VirtualItemReward virtualItemReward = new VirtualItemReward("mega_star_reward_id",